tophat/eslint-config/README.md

 Each config requires certain peer dependencies:

 - **base**: eslint, prettier, eslint-config-prettier, eslint-plugin-import, eslint-plugin-prettier
-- **react**: eslint-plugin-react, eslint-plugin-react-hooks, eslint-plugin-jsx-a11y
+- **react**: eslint-plugin-react, eslint-plugin-react-hooks, eslint-plugin-jsx-a11y, @tanstack/eslint-plugin-query
 - **jest**: eslint-plugin-jest
 - **web**: (none)

 You only have to install the dependencies for the configs which you are using.
+Also note that all dependencies in the react package are optional, to support using this config in non-react apps.

 ## Upgrading this package